pixartist/KSPComputer/Readme.md

   - Node: Data node, no execution.
 Provides data in OnUpdateOutputData()
   - RootNode: A node without an incoming execution connector.
 Base class for "Event-Type" nodes.
 Needs to call "Execute()" on itself
   - ExecutableNode: A node which will be executed via an incoming connector and has at least one outgoing connector.
 Create executable nodes via In/Out<Connector.Exec>("Name", true/false); (true/false -> for exec connectors, multiple outputs is reverted)
-- When done, create an XML file, named after your node, including the namespace.
-E.g. "MyNodeNamespace.NodeMyNode.xml"
+- When done, create an json file, named after your node, including the namespace.
+E.g. "MyNodeNamespace.NodeMyNode.json"
 - Place the .dll in the Plugins folder and the node xml in one of the category folders (or create your own category)
 - Your node MUST be [Serializable]
 - Done